Vidvox/hap/documentation/HapVideoDRAFT.md

 ####Multiple-Image Sections

-If the top-level section type indicates multiple images, the section itself contains further top-level sections in a permitted combination.
+If the top-level section type indicates multiple images, the section itself contains one top-level section in any image format, or two top-level sections in a permitted combination.
+Where two images are contained, the dimensions of each image must match.
 Each contained image section is treated as if it were a standalone top-level section, and the components of the images from these sections are combined to create the final image.

 |Permitted Multiple-Image Combinations          |
 |-----------------------------------------------|